JarryShaw/darc/README.rst

    from ``darc.sites`` to load and return the original ``selenium.webdriver.Chrome`` object.

-   If successful, the rendered source HTML document will be saved using ``darc.save.save_html``, and a full-page screenshot will be taken and saved.
+   If successful, the rendered source HTML document will be saved, and a full-page screenshot will be taken and saved.

    If the submission API is provided, ``darc.submit.submit_selenium`` will be called and submit the document just loaded.